jakearchibald/jakearchibald.com/static-build/posts/2026/07/my-tooltip-a11y-mistake/index.md

 Like Scott, I added `aria-describedby` to the button, to connect the button to the tooltip.

 I tested it in VoiceOver, and it said "Bold.
 Bold.
-Command B. Button."
+Command B. Button".
 And I thought, that's not quite right - it doesn't need to say "bold" twice.

-It's happening because, unlike Scott's example, where the tooltip contained just additional content, my tooltip also contains the label.
+That was happening because, unlike Scott's example, where the tooltip contained just additional content, my tooltip also contains the label.
 Bold is said twice, because it's there, twice.

 So I dropped the `aria-label`…